Important changes from 1 April 2017

+Rateable values are used to calculate Business Rates along with the national multiplier for the year.
 Business rate bills sent out with effective dates from 1st April 2017 will use the new 2017 valuation information.
-More information on revaluation 2017 can be found at the Valuation Office Agency.
+More information on revaluation 2017 can be found at The Valuation Office Agency.

 Changes announced in the Spring Budget 2017